|

 - A CALA Group Aqua Fitness Assessment is

-payment.
+office for payment.

 - Note: If the assessor is asked to travel,

-with the provider.
+candidate or with the provider.

-Policy # 9
+Policy 9

-Discuss results with candidate
+Discuss Results with Candidate

 - Generally speaking, the assessor shares